 4.5.
 Camarón De La Isla

-The greatest flamenco singer Camarón De La Isla, was one of those famous Spaniards who re-energized the centuries-old tradition.
+The greatest flamenco singer, Camarón De La Isla, was one of those famous Spaniards who re-energized centuries-old traditions.
 Not only did he understand the complex nuances of flamenco singing, but he also lived it.

-At the beginning of his career, Flamenco was considered to be a connoisseur’s music.
+At the beginning of his career, Flamenco was considered a music connoisseur.
 He was noticed only by diehard aficionados and musicians.
 He sang non-western scales so well that thousands of people flocked to the auditorium to hear him sing.
 He collaborated with Pico de Lucía and Tomatito.
-Camarón, in partnership with Tomatito, recorded LP Rosamaria.
+Camarón, in partnership with Tomatito, recorded the LP Rosamaria.

 5.1.
 Federico García